Two-Person Bargaining when the Disagreement Point is Private Information

 \subsection{Monopoly and surplus extraction}

-Consider a case with transferable utility and 2-sided incomplete information; hence, $|T_{1}|>1$ and $|T_{2}|>1$.
-For simplicity assume, as in most of the literature, that the players' budgets are unbounded.
-Suppose player 1 has all the bargaining power and can dictate the mechanism.
-We say that player 1 can \textit{extract all surplus} if there exists a mechanism that is efficient and that always gives player $2$ her disagreement payoff.
-Proposition 4 implies that, in our context, player 1 (the informed principal) is not able to extract all surplus, not even if types are strongly correlated or budgets are unlimited.
+{Let $\Gamma $ be a surplus division problem with incomplete information ($ |T_{1}|>1$ or $|T_{2}|>1).$} Suppose player $1$ has all the bargaining power and can dictate the mechanism; hence, she is an \textit{informed principal}.
+As in \cite{CM88} and \cite{SE08}, say that player $1$ can \textit{extract all surplus} if there exists a mechanism that is efficient and that always gives player $2$ his disagreement payoff.

-\begin{cor} Let $\Gamma $ be a $2$-person bargaining game with $2$-sided incomplete information ($|T_{1}|>1$ and $|T_{2}|>1$) and transferable utility.
-If $f$ has full support, then a player who has all the bargaining power cannot extract all surplus. \end{cor}

-The result is easy to see.
-Suppose that there exists a mechanism that allows player $i$ to extract all surplus.
-Then each type of player $j$ receives an interim utility equal to her disagreement payoff.
-But, since the mechanism is efficient, Proposition 4 implies that player $j$'s interim utility is constant.
-This contradicts $|T_{j}|>1$.

-Application 2 fills a gap in the literature on mechanism design with an informed principal.
-This literature has investigated under which conditions an informed principal can extract all surplus.